-- 22,000+ volunteers engaged in community outreach, advocacy and environment-based education programs
+- 35,000+ volunteers and residents engaged in community outreach, education and nonprofit programs

-- $165+ million secured in private and public funding for land acquisition and stewardship
+- $170 million invested for land acquisition and stewardship

 - Increase community-driven efforts to enhance trails, signage, and natural amenities in neighborhoods where resources are deficient (provisions that increase access to resources including hiking/biking/horse trails, picnic areas, gathering places, etc.);